Human Variation: We All Deal With Things Differently

 Human beings have certain categories of things that they need to be fulfilled, such as needs for safety and development.
 We are forever torn between the struggle to survive and chasing fulfillment and meaning.
 Caught between needs for safety and growth, it can be too easy to get stuck in a mindset where we fail to pursue our dreams or well-being out of fear of failure or of the unknown.

-We all deal with things differently than the next person, with variance found in many different small personality characteristics that have been generalized as comprising types.
+We all deal with things differently than the next person and personalities vary widely.
 There is no best personality type.
 Understanding the various elements and potential types of personality can provide insight about yourself and others.

 By working to understand and to appreciate differences between how you and others deal with things, you may find a powerful catalyst for personal development.
 Putting words to things like this may seem like a simple act, but it is one with resounding consequences.